Skip to content

 3. if status is needs_confirmation, confirm the planned changes and rerun with --yes

-4. complete the required ideExtension step first (auto-install when possible, otherwise show install links/commands)
+4. complete the ideExtension step if using IDE mode (auto-install when possible, otherwise show install links/commands)

 5. then follow verification guidance to restart or prompt for dev-server validation